AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration.md

 * Addressing identified security vulnerabilities by moving infrastructure to a secured and modern environment (AWS).
 * Eliminate potentially cumbersome scaling processes,  provide access to our [Enhanced MTAs](../../delivery/using//sending-with-enhanced-mta.md) and improve all maintenance service levels.
-* Prepare your instance for the future of Adobe Campaign Classic, including more automated, regular upgrades that won’t require as many resources, nor as much time.
+* Prepare your instance for the future of Adobe Campaign Classic, including more automated, regular upgrades that won't require as many resources, nor as much time.

 ### Glossary